mikefarah/yq/pkg/yqlib/doc/usage/csv-tsv.md

 ```

 ## Parse CSV into an array of objects
-First row is assumed to define the fields
+First row is assumed to be the header row.

 Given a sample.csv file of:
 ```csv